Yandy Díaz Preview, Player Props: Rays vs. Rockies

 Yandy Díaz At The Plate

-- Diaz has 135 hits and an OBP of .402 to go with a slugging percentage of .502.
-All three of those stats are tops among Tampa Bay hitters this season.

-- Among qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 22nd in slugging.
+- He ranks fourth in batting average, fourth in on base percentage, and 17th in slugging among the qualified hitters in MLB action.

-- Diaz will look to extend his four-game hitting streak.
-He's batting .348 during his last games.
+- Diaz will look to extend his five-game hitting streak.
+He's batting .440 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.